-In January of 2018, the Indiana Court of Appeals found that a plaintiff named Kimberly Earl could pursue claims against her insurance company based on the insurance company’s allegedly deceptive concealment of a $2 million insurance policy.
+In January 2018, the Indiana Court of Appeals found that a plaintiff named Kimberly Earl could pursue claims against her insurance company based on the insurance company’s allegedly deceptive concealment of a $2 million insurance policy.

 The PLUP provided an additional $2 million in coverage for the accident.
-The insurance company admitted that it should have disclosed the PLUP to Kimberly and her husband before the trial, but failed to do so.
-Following this disclosure, Kimberly sued the insurance company for, among other things, fraud and insurance bad faith claims, and sought compensatory and punitive damages.
+The insurance company admitted that it should have disclosed the PLUP to Kimberly and her husband before the trial but failed to do so.
+Following this disclosure, Kimberly sued the insurance company for, among other things, fraud and insurance bad faith claims and sought compensatory and punitive damages.

 She alleged that the insurance company lawyer either knowingly or recklessly deceived her about the existence and scope of the PLUP.
 She also alleged that because she had a prior relationship with the insurance company, the insurance company could not remain silent about the PLUP and was legally obligated to disclose that policy to her.

-The insurance company argued that Kimberly could not have reasonably relied on its representations regarding the scope of her coverage, because she had an obligation to read the underlying insurance policy and to understand it enough to figure out the difference between what the insurance company said and the language of her insurance policy.
+The insurance company argued that Kimberly could not have reasonably relied on its representations regarding the scope of her coverage because she had an obligation to read the underlying insurance policy and to understand it enough to figure out the difference between what the insurance company said and the language of her insurance policy.
 In particular, the insurance company argued that the PLUP was disclosed in the declarations listed on the first page of the policy.

 Kimberly also brought a “bad faith” insurance claim, which is yet another flavor of fraud.
 Under Indiana law, insurance companies have the obligation of “good faith and fair dealing,” which can be breached if they refuse, without basis, to pay out on a claim and deceive their insured about that denial.
 Such deception is called “bad faith.”

-This is exactly what Kimberly alleged happened to her.
+This is precisely what Kimberly alleged happened to her.
 The appellate court found that she had a viable claim.
-In particular, Kimberly alleged that the insurance company was chattering internally about her PLUP coverage during and immediately after her first trial, but did not disclose the policy to her.
+In particular, Kimberly alleged that the insurance company was chattering internally about her PLUP coverage during and immediately after her first trial but did not disclose the policy to her.
 Internal documents appeared to support this allegation, and the Court found that a jury should decide whether the insurance company acted in bad faith.

 There are two key takeaways from Kimberly Earl’s story:

 As you can see, fraudulent behavior doesn’t always come in the form of a sales scam or stolen credit card information.
 Insurance bad faith is another one of many types of fraud.
 Do an annual insurance audit with your agent to understand the details of your policy, and reach out to a trusted professional if you need support during the claims process.